llm-bible/llm-bible.github.io/_publications/salewski2023impersonation.markdown

 bibkey: salewski2023impersonation
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.14930"}
-tags: ['Prompting', 'Ethics and Bias', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Prompting', 'Ethics and Bias']
 ---
 In everyday conversations, humans can take on different roles and adapt their vocabulary to their chosen roles.
 We explore whether LLMs can take on, that is